BeauPrime/BeauRoutine/README.md

 // You can also restore the default BeauRoutine pausing behavior. myRoutine.ExecuteWhileEnabled();

+// You can set when this BeauRoutine is updated. myRoutine.SetUpdatePhase(RoutinePhase.FixedUpdate);

+// You can delay the routine by a certain number of seconds.
+// Note that this is cumulative and affected by time scale.
+// See the section on Time Scale for more information. myRoutine.DelayBy(2f);
 ```

 Routine objects can also be used to start BeauRoutines.